bit-bots/bitbots_main/wolfgang_webots_sim/docs/index.rst

 Unfortunately, this script does not handle links with a inertial component but without a collision or visual model correctly.
 Pybullet requires an inertial component for each link.
+To remove these inertial components there is a script.

 .. _urdf2webots: https://github.com/cyberbotics/urdf2webots